DerekCresswell/GameDesign11/3 Top Down Arcade/1 Prefabs.md

 Not all of our circles are green.
 What's with that?\
 Well if you [look back](#using-prefabs) at the prefabs before we edited the color you'll notice that one of them was blue and two were white.
 So why did only the white ones change?\
 Well that's because those balls had the "default" color of the prefab.
-If a change is made to a prefab every instance of theat prefab that has the default of value will update.\
+If a change is made to a prefab every instance of that prefab that has the default of value will update.\
-Since the we made the one ball blue by hand it's color value was not **not** default and therefore not changed.
+Since we made the one ball blue by hand it's color value was not **not** default and therefore not changed.
 The color was [overriden](https://docs.unity3d.com/Manual/PrefabInstanceOverrides.html).\
-Now try and make one of the green balls red and then go edit the prefab again.
-Take note of which ones update thier color.
+Now try to make one of the green balls red and then go edit the prefab again.
+Take note of which ones update their color.

 ***Note***\
 If you'd like to see whether an object has default values or custom values compared to the prefab you can just look at the Inspector.
 Any value that is not the default will have a bold name like this :